cea-hpc/clustershell/doc/sphinx/guide/taskmgnt.rst

 Task will not exceed a given time for all its scheduled works.
 You can also configure per-worker timeout that generates an event :meth:`.EventHandler.ev_timeout` but will not raise an exception, allowing the Task to continue.
-Indeed, using a per-worker timeout is the prefered way for most applications.
+Indeed, using a per-worker timeout is the preferred way for most applications.